Resilient Urban Neighbourhood Model

 We want more trees!

-Recently the school children have been working at a workshop and concluded: We want trees planted!
 With planting many trees, the Lukhanyo Hub can become a green area for education, for sports, for urban farming, and become a real community centre.
-On 22 November, the schoolchildren were already planting some small trees together with the Dutch consul Sebastiaan Messerschmidt.
-OKRA is going to expand on this.
-We will plant more trees in the next year.
-It would be great if one big tree will become an ubuntu tree, where children and other people come together.
-Ubuntu means being generous, hospitable, friendly, caring and compassionate.
-It is the idea of sharing what you have.
+In November last year, the schoolchildren were already planting some small trees together with the Dutch consul.
+In February we planted another 24 trees and 90 lavender plants, thanks to the donations for our mission.
+It would be great if one big tree became an ubuntu tree, where children and other people come together.
+Ubuntu means being generous, hospitable, kind, caring and compassionate.
+It’s the idea of sharing what you have.